 Ragdolls are loving, smart and playful.
 They show affection to their people by greeting them, following them around, sitting in their laps and snuggling in bed.
 Ragdoll cats can also learn tricks and certain behaviors with positive reinforcement.

-They may come when called and can even learn to play fetch.
+Ragdoll cats may come when called and can even learn to play fetch.
 This sweet but playful feline prefers to remain on the same level as her people, rather than perched atop a bookcase or shelf.
-She’s good with children, other cats and dogs.
+She’s good with children, other cats, and dogs, making her the perfect family cat.

-With point coloring similar to the Himalayan or Siamese breed, Ragdolls have light-colored bodies with darker extremities.
-With a color palette ranging from seal to blue to chocolate to cinnamon and more, the combinations of colors and patterns are almost endless.
+With point coloring similar to the Himalayan or Siamese breed, Ragdolls have light-coloured bodies with darker extremities.
+With a color palette ranging from seal to blue to chocolate to cinnamon and more, the combinations of colours and patterns are almost endless.
 Ragdolls also have distinct blue eyes.

 Ragdolls are one of the largest domestic cat breeds.
 They have a large head in a softer wedge shape than the sharp angular face of the Siamese.